 If you wish to pay by paypal, please let us know your your shipping address.
 You can send me this information by several e-mails or fax it through to me.

-If you wish to send me a cheque or money order, please make it payable to Vintage WatchStore and please request address details
+If you wish to send me a cheque or money order, please make it payable to Vintage WatchStore and send it to:

 3. Does the price include shipping?